Dora DuFran: Death

 DuFran died of heart failure in 1934.
 Her pet parrot Fred and husband Joseph are buried with her at Mount Moriah Cemetery in Deadwood.

 Publication

 DuFran (under the pseudonym: d'Dee) published a 12-page booklet on Calamity Jane titled Low Down on Calamity Jane (1932).
 In 1981, this booklet was reprinted in an expanded 47-page version, edited by Helen Rezatto.

 In popular culture

+DuFran is often credited with coining the term "cathouse", but evidence indicates that the term was in use before she began her career.